 with the valley index $v_i =\pm$ denoting $K$ and $K'$ valleys, respectively.
 Since the valley-U(1) symmetry of the system requires the conservation of the total value of valleys, i.e. $v_1+v_4=v_2+v_3$, $\chi^{(s,c)v_1v_2}_{v_3v_4}$ should take the form of

-Due to the block-diagonalized character of the matrixes $\chi^{(s,c)}$ shown in Eq.~\eqref{block}, any of their eigenvectors $\xi$ can either take the form of $(a,\ 0,\ 0,\ b)^T$ or of $(0,\ c,\ d,\ 0)^T$.
+Here the correspondence between the value of $v_1v_2$ or $v_3v_4$ and the row or column index is $++:1, +-:2, -+:3, --:4$.
+Due to the block-diagonalized character of the matrices $\chi^{(s,c)}$ shown in Eq.~\eqref{block}, any of their eigenvectors $\xi$ can either take the form of $(a,\ 0,\ 0,\ b)^T$ or of $(0,\ c,\ d,\ 0)^T$.
 While the form represents the intra-valley order, the latter denotes the inter-valley one, which do not mix.
 Note that the FS-nesting vectors $\bm{Q}_{\alpha}$ shown in Fig.~\ref{band}(c) and (d) always connect the FSs from different valleys, we can easily conjecture that the induced DW orders are inter-valley orders, which is consistent with our following calculation results.

+Note that although the DW order obtained in the charge channel breaks the translational symmetry, the distribution of the charge density in this state is actually translational invariant due to its inter-valley coherence character.
+Therefore, {it is} inappropriate to name this state as CDW.
+Instead, it should better be dubbed as the valley DW (VDW), as it breaks the valley-U(1) symmetry.
+In the following, we rename such quantity as $U_c^{(c)}$, $\Delta_\alpha^{(c)}$ and $\xi^{(c)}(\bm{Q})$ to be $U_c^{(v)}$, $\Delta_\alpha^{(v)}$ and $\xi^{(v)}(\bm{Q})$.
+The DW order obtained in the spin channel breaks the translational symmetry, the spin-SU(2) and valley-U(1) symmetry.
+Therefore, we should better name it as valley-spin DW.
+In the following, we simply dub it as SDW for convenience.

-When both $U<U_c^{(s)}$ and $U<U_c^{(c)}$ are satisfied, an effective pairing interaction vertex $V^{\alpha\beta}(\bm{k},\bm{k}')$ is developed through exchanging the short-ranged spin (charge) fluctuation within a Cooper pair.
+When both $U<U_c^{(s)}$ and $U<U_c^{(v)}$ are satisfied, an effective pairing interaction vertex $V^{\alpha\beta}(\bm{k},\bm{k}')$ is developed through exchanging the short-ranged spin (charge) fluctuations between a Cooper pair.
 The detailed expression of $V^{\alpha\beta}(\bm{k},\bm{k}')$ is provided in the Appendix \ref{RPAapproach}.
-It leads to the following linearized gap equation near the SC critical temperature $T_c$,
+It leads to the following linearized gap equation near the superconducting critical temperature $T_c$,